-In response to COVID-19, the Group undertook a review of its loan portfolios determining high risk sectors and the ECL for each.
+In response to the continuing impact of COVID-19 and the global economic uncertainty exacerbated by the Ukraine/Russia war, the Group undertook a review of its loan portfolios determining high risk sectors and the ECL for each.
 The review considered the macroeconomic outlook, customer credit quality, the type of collateral held, exposure at default and the effect of payment deferral options as at the reporting date.

 The ECL methodology and definition of default remained consistent with prior periods.
-Calculation inputs, including FLI, together with the determination of the staging of exposures were however revised.
+Calculation inputs, including forward looking information, together with the determination of the staging of exposures were however revised.